AndyShor/PyCB/README.md

 * csd.py - a file with basic functions such as calculating interaction cross sections or generating plot templates

-* reqirements - a file with dependencies.
-This file also includes dependencies of optional UI's such as Panel and streamlit
+* reqirements.txt - a file with dependencies.
+This file also includes dependencies of optional UI's such as Panel, but does not include streamlit.
+To run streanlit_demo.py you would need to install streamlit package additionally.

-* simulation.py - an example simulation in pure python code without any user interface
+* simulation.py - an example simulation in pure python code without any user interface apart from final graph.

-* CSD_notebook_online.ipynb - Jupyter notebook for interactive simulation no specific UI.
+* CSD_notebook_online.ipynb - Jupyter notebook for interactive simulation without specific UI, output graph is plotted in the notebook.
 Can be used without any python installation using Binder link at the top.

 * CSD_notebook_app.ipynb - Jupter notebook which provides either rich user controls in the notebook or a deployable web application.
 Can be tested without any python installation using Binder link at the top.